astral-sh/uv/docs/workspaces.md

 If `tool.uv.sources` is defined in the workspace root, it applies to all packages, unless overridden in the `tool.uv.sources` of a specific project.

-## Common usage
+## Common structures

-There a two main usage patterns: A root package and helpers, and the flat workspace.
+There a two main workspace structures: A **root package with helpers** and a **flat workspace**.

 The root workspace layout defines one main package in the root of the repository, with helper packages in `packages`.
-In the flat layout, all packages are in the `packages` directory, and the root `pyproject.toml` defines a so-called virtual workspace.

-Root package and helpers: In this layout `albatross/pyproject.toml` has both a `project` section and a `tool.uv.workspace` section.
+In this example `albatross/pyproject.toml` has both a `project` section and a `tool.uv.workspace` section.

 ```
 albatross